Backcountry Portable Power Sources

 There are literally dozens of companies making solar panels and/or batteries, but not all of them are worthy of being carried into the backcountry.
 I’ve put together this relatively short list of products that I have used and would trust on an extended hunt.

-We’ve been using Goal Zero products to power The Western Hunter from the very beginning, even before they came on as a sponsor.
+We’ve been using Goal Zero portable power sources as the primary charging products for The Western Hunter from the very beginning, even before they came on as a sponsor.
 This innovative company is constantly bringing out new products, so even if you looked at their website just a few months ago, you may want to look again.
 Goal Zero makes dozens of cool products, but here some of my favorites.

 The Venture 30 stores 30Wh of power in a rubber-armored and waterproof shell, even while in use!
 The built-in USB charging cord stays hidden when not in use and is immediately available when needed.
 There are dual USB ports so you can charge two devices simultaneously.
 The built-in microprocessor selects the fastest charge profile for your device.